In the decades after Selena Quintanilla's murder in 1995, fans of the "Queen of Tejano" still mourn one of the music industry's biggest losses.

 So that morning, Selena took Saldívar to the hospital.
 But the hospital would not perform a full exam on Saldívar since she was not a resident of Corpus Christi — and her alleged assault happened outside of the city’s jurisdiction.

-The nurse who received the two later said Selena appeared frustrated when Saldívar gave inconsistent information about her alleged assault.
+The nurse who received the two later said that Selena appeared frustrated when Saldívar gave inconsistent information about her alleged assault.

-The two left the hospital and went back to the motel.
+The two eventually left the hospital and went back to the motel.
 When they got back to Saldívar’s room — room 158 — the women began to argue.

 “I saw another woman chasing her.
 She had a gun,” recalled Trinidad Espinoza.
-Espinoza said the woman stopped before she reached the lobby then turned back to her room.
+Espinoza said the other woman stopped before she reached the lobby and then went back to her room.
 Meanwhile, Selena ran inside the lobby to seek help from staff members.

 She slowly collapsed on the floor in a pool of blood from the bullet wound in her back.
 Then, Selena used her last words to identify the name of her killer: “Yolanda Saldívar in Room 158.”

 “She looked up at me,” said Ruben Deleon, the motel’s sales director.
 “She told me and her eyes rolled back.”